There’s Bad Writers And There’s Bad Readers

 - Is mostly or entirely subjective.

-- Is written as to publically ridicule the writer.
+- Is written as to publicly ridicule.

 - Focuses on superficial elements such as formatting and typos.

-- Stems from a different political view to the writer.
+- Stems from a different political view.

 - Comes from a position of angst toward writers and/or the industry.